jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6b.md

 Also, if they are corrupt, everything beyond them is also corrupt.
 276 This, as a rule, is the  extent of human corporeal perception.
 It is the goal of the perceptions of scholars.
 It is in it that scholars are firmly grounded.

 A (second) kind (of soul), through thinking, moves in the direction of spiritual intellection and (a type of) perception that does not need the organs of the body, because of its innate preparedness for it.
-The perceptions of this kind of soul extend beyond the primary (intelligibilia) to which primary human perception is restricted, and cover the ground of inward observations, which are all intuitive 2 77
+The perceptions of this kind of soul extend beyond the primary (intelligibilia) to which primary human perception is restricted, and cover the ground of inward observations, which are all intuitive.

 They are unlimited as to their beginning and their end.
 They are the perceptions of saints, of men of mystical learning and divine knowledge.
 The blessed obtain them after death, in Purgatory (barzakh).
 278